Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 The other two were a pair of civil engineers he’d met via Naydi’s skilled apprenticeship program, which Daar thought were the bestest of ideas.
 The Gao needed Females who were more’n walkin’ wombs!
 Even with the population recovery unnerway, it wouldn’t do to have ‘em so limited by their Noble Duty.
 Naydi thought so, which meant *Daar* thought so, and since he was the Great Father an’ she the Great Mother, so did everyone else!
 He chittered to himself and squished his women even harder.

 They could take it. *Had* to.
 His natural definition o’ gentle could crush boulders an’ pop people.
-A couple times over th’ years---*only* a couple times, thank th’ gods---he’d given serious hurt ‘ta ordinary people in his enthusiasm ‘fer life.
+A couple times over th’ years - *only* a couple times, thank th’ gods - he’d given serious hurt ‘ta ordinary people in his enthusiasm ‘fer life.
 He did everything he could ‘ta make up for it both times…he should check in on ‘em again.
 If they’re still kickin’ around.

 Yeah.